What is Forest Therapy and how can it benefit your life?

 I invite you to spend time in nature today and check out the opportunities on this site for creating a profound relationship to the natural world.

-Tree Mystic was started by New Zealander, Hannah McQuilkan a qualified Naturopath, Medical Herbalist, Aromatherapist and Certified Forest Bathing Guide.
-Please join the conversation by checking out our experiences on the ‘Wellness Adventures’ page and our blog.
+Tree Mystic was started by New Zealander, Hannah McQuilkan a qualified Naturopath, Medical Herbalist, Aromatherapist and Forest Therapy Guide.
+Please join the conversation by checking out our ‘Experiences’ page.

 Hannah is available to speak and lead experiences anywhere in the world, you can contact her here.